-How about making and freezing soups in mason jars to re-heat as needed for healthy and homemade meals this winter?!
-There’s nothing more comforting then a warm bowl of soup and I’ll show you how to freeze soup in mason jars as a great way to prep individual meals.
+How about making and freezing soups in mason jars to reheat as needed for healthy and homemade meals this winter?!
+There’s nothing more comforting than a warm bowl of soup and I’ll show you how to freeze soup in mason jars as a great way to prep individual meals.

 For this project, I turned leftover rotisserie chicken into a pot of delicious Chicken Lemon Orzo Soup, let it cool, and then transferred it to pint-sized wide-mouth mason jars to reheat in the future!